Battle of Smoliani: The battle

 The night bivouac of Napoleon's army during the retreat from Russia.

 An obelisk commemorating the heroes of the Patriotic War of 1812, in Vitebsk.
 Unveiled in 1912.

 The Battle of Smoliani commenced on November 13, at the nearby village of Axenzi, and initially the French were successful.
 Here the 6,000 troops of General Louis Partouneaux attacked Wittgenstein's advance guard, 6,000 strong, led by General Alexiev.
 Each side lost roughly 500 troops in this encounter, and despite being reinforced, the Russians were forced to retreat to Smoliani.

 The next day, November 14, the combat intensified as 5,000 of Victor's troops attacked and captured Smoliani.
 After this, however, the French attacking force suffered a reversal, being repulsed on the Russian right wing and then losing Smoliani to Wittgenstein's counterattack.
 While this action was taking place, a small Russian detachment kept Oudinot's superior force in check at the village of Poczavizi, thereby preventing these troops from assisting Victor.

 Although the action died down with each side in their original position, and the losses suffered by both were equal – 3,000 killed, wounded and taken prisoner – it was the French who very much had the worst of the scrap.
 The next day, November 15, Victor retreated 20 miles south to Chereja.

 Consequences

-Although Wittgenstein did not immediately pursue his defeated enemy, by winning this battle he retained the potential to attack the Grande Armée when it passed through Bobr, 40 mi south of his position near Czasniki.
+Although Wittgenstein did not immediately pursue his defeated enemy, by winning this battle, he retained the potential to attack the Grande Armée when it passed through Bobr, 40 mi south of his position near Czasniki.
 That Victor and Oudinot retreated in the face of this big threat to the Grande Armée was another heavy blow to Napoleon.
-The Battle of Smoliani also ended, permanently, any hope the French had of reestablishing their northern "Dwina Line."
+The Battle of Smoliani also ended, permanently, any hope the French had of reestablishing their northern "Dvina Line."